Data Science Practicum Pathway: DSBA 6390

 • Develop Insights & Recommendations: Translate analytical results into actionable business insights and recommendations.

-• Peer and Instructor Evaluation: Projects will be assessed based on technical quality, communication clarity, teamwork, and overall impact.
+• Peer, Instructor Evaluation: Projects will be assessed based on business functionality, technical quality, communication clarity, teamwork, and overall impact.
+Sponsor’s feedback will be part of the Instructor’s evaluation.

-• Reflection Summary: Students will complete a brief reflection discussing lessons learned, skill development, and career relevance.
+• Reflection Summary: Students will complete a brief reflection discussing lessons learned.

 Practicum Presentation Process

-The practicum culminates in a professional presentation and evaluation session:
+The practicum culminates in a professional presentation to the sponsor and a full documentation handoff.

-• Presentation Format (20–30 minutes): Each team presents its business problem, methodology, key findings, and recommendations to faculty and invited guests.
+• Presentation Format: Each team presents its business problem, methodology, key findings, and recommendations to faculty and invited guests.

 • Q&A Session (15–20 minutes): Faculty and industry reviewers may ask questions regarding data sources, technical methods, and conclusions.

-• Evaluation Criteria: Presentations are evaluated on analytical depth, technical execution, clarity, and professional quality of recommendations.
+• Evaluation Criteria: Presentations are evaluated on analytical depth, technical execution, clarity, business outcomes and professional quality of recommendations.

 • Feedback & Revision: Teams receive feedback and may be asked to refine reports or visualizations before final grading.